-The audit committee has not made any recommendations to the board of directors to nominate or compensate any external auditor.
+The audit committee has not made any recommendations to the Board to nominate or compensate any external auditor.

 Pre-Approval Policies and Procedures

 The audit committee has not adopted specific policies and procedures for the engagement of non-audit services.